babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### Back and Forth

-Over the years, we've had many issues raised in our repo about what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770)

-I even wrote in an older post about the release of Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.
+Over the years, we've raised many issues to discuss what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770).
+I even wrote in an older post about Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

-Ultimately, we decided that keeping the Stage presets would lead to some issues for Babel itself:
+But we found that keeping the Stage presets would lead to issues even for Babel itself:

 - It was a common issue to ask something like: ["What presets(s) are needed to use async functions?"](https://github.com/babel/babel/issues/2948).
-It was difficult for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
+It would be unclear for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
-- Removing a plugin in Stage 3 is actually a breaking change.
+- Removing a proposal plugin in Stage 3 (once it moves to Stage 4) is actually a breaking change.
 This issue is exacerbated when you are trying to use `@babel/preset-env` to not compile a natively supported proposal.

 ### "ES7 Decorators"